jasonkiss/web-standards/guidance/assessment-guides/tests/usability/home-page.md

 #### What information should be on the home page?

-The Website’s home page must include:
+The website’s home page must include:

-* the name and/or logo of the New Zealand Government organisation primarily responsible for the Website.
+* the name and/or logo of the New Zealand Government organisation primarily responsible for the website.

 * a visible link to newzealand.govt.nz or www.govt.nz.